About

 Semiconductor Processor Overview - Preparation - Day In The Life - Earnings -

 Semiconductors are unique substances, which, under different conditions, can act as either conductors or insulators of electricity.
-Semiconductor processors turn one of these substances -- silicon -- into microchips, also known as integrated circuits.
-These microchips contain millions of tiny electronic components and are used in a wide range of products, from personal computers and cellular telephones to airplanes and missile guidance systems.
+Semiconductor processors turn one of these substances -- silicon -- into integrated circuits, also known as microchips.
+These integrated circuits contain anywhere from dozens to millions of tiny electronic components, and are used in a wide range of products, from personal computers and cellular telephones to airplanes and missile guidance systems.

-To manufacture microchips, semiconductor processors start with cylinders of silicon called ingots.
-First, the ingots are sliced into thin wafers.
-Using automated equipment, workers or robots polish the wafers, imprint precise microscopic patterns of the circuitry onto them using photolithography, etch out patterns with acids, and replace the patterns with conductors, such as aluminum or copper.
+This process begins with the production of cylinders of silicon called ingots.
+The ingots then are sliced into thin wafers.
+Using automated equipment, robots polish the wafers, imprint precise microscopic patterns of the circuitry onto them using photolithography, etch out patterns with acids, and replace the patterns with conductors, such as aluminum or copper.
 The wafers then receive a chemical bath to make them smooth, and the imprint process begins again on a new layer with the next pattern.
 A complex chip may contain more than 20 layers of circuitry.
 Once the process is complete, wafers are then cut into individual chips, which are enclosed in a casing and shipped to equipment manufacturers.

 Semiconductor Processor Resources